 Consent for Care

-By the Lanterman Act, Alta California Regional Center Physician may provide medical consent for care for individual clients who are non-conserved and are without involved family members.
+According to the Lanterman Act, the Alta California Regional Center Director’s Designee may provide medical consent for care for individual clients who are non-conserved and are without involved family members.
 Appropriateness of care must be within standard health care practice parameters.
-Consent is not provided for controversial procedures, for example: abortion, sterilization, HIV testing, and Do Not Resuscitate orders.
+Consent is not provided for controversial procedures, such as abortion and sterilization.

 Developmental Center Community Placement